 a.
 If the staff development session is scheduled at a time other than a person's regular work hours, the person may attend the session but will not be paid.
-Since the person would be working their regular schedule, for which they would be paid, no prior approval from the supervisor would be necessary. h Using staffing poods as a criteria, the supervisor may allow a part b.
-Using staffing needs as a criteria, the supervisor may allow a part-time person to alter a normal work schedule if the staff development session is at the same time he/she would normally work.
+Since the person would be working their regular schedule, for which they would be paid, no prior approval from the supervisor would be necessary. b Using staffing people as a criteria, the supervisor may allow a part b.
+Using staffing needs as a criteria, the supervisor may allow a parttime person to alter a normal work schedule if the staff development session is at the same time he/she would normally work.
 This would allow the person to attend without loss of pay.